Understanding and Improving Your Money Mindset

 - My retirement savings are on track for a comfortable retirement.

 Do any of these sound familiar to you?
 Consider writing down your own list of positive and negative money narratives, thinking about the kinds of money lessons you learned from parents and other adults when you were a child.
 You may discover some beliefs that are subtly affecting how you feel about things like wealth, investment, debt, earning, and saving.

 Money mindsets work in many ways that might be hard to detect.
-Once you learn what yours is, you can start to notice how it influences your decisions or behaviour in a way that’s holding you back from reaching your goals.
-At these moments, it’s good to exercise mindfulness, recognising that you’re being directed by your emotions rather than logic, for example.
+Once you learn what yours is, you can start to notice how it influences your decisions or behavior in a way that’s holding you back from reaching your goals.
+At these moments, it’s good to exercise mindfulness, recognizing that you’re being directed by your emotions rather than logic, for example.

 You may decide to talk to a financial adviser who can help give you good guidance and help with emotion-free decision-making.
-If money matters are causing you stress, you can speak to a counsellor via your assistance programme to discuss your feelings and uncover some of your underlying money beliefs so you can start addressing them.
+If money matters are causing you stress, you can speak to a counselor via your assistance program to discuss your feelings and uncover some of your underlying money beliefs so you can start addressing them.